-Outputs Planned Quantity Planned Quantity Status/Actual Outputs to Date 15 priority maps developed with AnnAGNPS or a River Basin Decision Support Tool (where available) for the watersheds of each assessed waterbody 15 Maps 7 On Schedule: AnnAGNPS maps have been developed for all the watershed assessment projects scheduled under Task 1.
+Total 2015-18 Outputs Planned Quantity Planned Quantity Status/Actual Outputs to Date 15 priority maps developed with AnnAGNPS or a River Basin Decision Support Tool (where available) for the watersheds of each assessed waterbody 15 Maps 7 On Schedule: AnnAGNPS or PTMApp maps have been developed for all the watershed assessment projects scheduled under Task 1.
+[NOTE: PTMApp has replaced the Decision Support Tool for identifying priority areas in the Red River Valley.]
 Water quality/quantity and macroinvertebrate data collected from approximately 45 sites.
-Approximately 900 samples will be collected 900 Samples 20 samples per site annually Ongoing: All the water quality and macroinvertebrate samples scheduled for 2016-2017 were collected.

-Outputs Total Planned Quantity 2015-17 Planned Quantity Status/Actual Outputs to Date Summary of planned and applied NRCS BMPs per 12-digit hydrologic unit (HU) in the watersheds 15 Summaries 7 On Schedule: Access to the NRCS BMP data was approved in early 2015 and is being used in the assessment watersheds to evaluate the type and amount of USDA BMP applied in the watersheds.
+Approximately 900 samples will be collected 900 Samples 20 samples per site annually Ongoing: All the water quality and macroinvertebrate samples scheduled for 2017-2018 were collected.
+Summary of planned and applied NRCS BMPs per 12-digit hydrologic unit (HU) in the watersheds 15 Summaries NA On Schedule: Access to the NRCS BMP data was approved in early 2015 and is available to evaluate the type and amount of USDA BMP applied in the watersheds.
+However, due to confidentiality restrictions, this information is only used internally and is not made available for general distribution.
 Survey results describing watershed resident and landowner/operator awareness of NPS pollution impacts, sources, causes and solutions as well as their degree of interest in future restoration of protection initiatives in the watershed.
-15 Surveys 7 Behind Schedule: A landowner survey was completed in the Bid Muddy watershed and is pending for the Painted Woods watershed.
-The survey for Swan Creek watershed received very few survey responses.
-All assessment projects supported with 319 funds are now required to conduct an interest/awareness survey.
-Characterizations and ratings (e.g., good, fair, poor, etc.) of riparian conditions in 15 assessed watersheds 15 7 Behind Schedule: Rapid Geomorphic Assessments were completed for Big Muddy Creek in Morton Co. and Antelope Creek in Grant Co.
+15 Surveys 3 Behind Schedule: Landowner surveys are completed for the Big Muddy and Painted Woods Creek watersheds.
+The survey for Swan Creek watershed is completed, but the SCD received very few return responses.
+Due to the limited responses with mailed surveys, alternative survey methods are being explored to obtain more landowner/producer feedback.
+Small group meetings, electronic surveys, and targeted direct contacts are some of the options being evaluated.
+Characterizations and ratings (e.g., good, fair, poor, etc.) of riparian conditions in 15 assessed watersheds 15 2 Behind Schedule: Rapid Geomorphic Assessments were completed for Big Muddy Creek in Morton Co. and Antelope Creek in Grant Co.
+Limited WMP staff availability and limited local expertise has prevented the use of the RGA in all assessment watersheds.
+External sources for conducting RGAs or alternative methods are being evaluated.
 NPS Pollution Assessment reports and TMDLs for the assessed watershed.
-15 assessment reports or TMDLs 15 7 On Schedule: NPS pollution assessment reports have been completed for all the assessment projects supported Section 319 funds.
+15 assessment reports or TMDLs 15 2-3 assessment reports/year On Schedule: NPS pollution assessment reports have been completed for all the assessment projects supported Section 319 funds.
 When applicable, TMDLs are also completed for the assessed waterbodies by WMP staff.